iotexproject/dev-portal-content/academy/send-verifiable-iot-data-from-nano-33-iot.md

 }
 ```

-`buildMessage()` just generated a formatted JSON object including the message and the signature, in the form that we have seen in the firs section of this tutorial:
+the final message will look like the exampe have seen in the firs section of this tutorial.

 ```c++
 // Builds a message given a heart rate value and timestamp.